ATOMIC EMISSION Formal Lab Report Guideline

 Include a short title (one line) before each calculation.

-(Therefore, no need to write the sample calculations for the four emissions)
+(Therefore, no need to write the sample calculations for each of the four emissions)

 1- Wavelength determination: Use the “fit” equation of the graph to calculate the red wavelength.